 For more accurate results a concentration technique (modified Knott test) should be used to determine the absence or presence of microfilariae (Georgi & Georgi, 1992; Knott, 1939).
 The modified Knott test (see box at left) remains the preferred method for observing morphology and measuring body dimensions to differentiate D. immitis from non-pathogenic filarial species, such as Acanthocheilonema (formerly Dipetalonema) reconditum.
 Dilute formalin (2%) is used as the standard lysing solution for the modified Knott test; however, additional work has revealed that solutions such as acetic acid and distilled water may be suitable options (Evans et al., 2019; Genchi et al., 2021; Long et al., 2020).
 Should guestionable results be obtained, consult a veterinary diagnostic laboratory.
-For clinics that still have access to a filter apparatus. solutions mentioned above can be used in combination with filter membranes (polycarbonate, 25 mm diameter, 5 μm pore size), most readily available through commercial scientific supply sources.
+For clinics that still have access to a filter apparatus, solutions mentioned above can be used in combination with filter membranes (polycarbonate, 25 mm diameter, 5 μm pore size), most readily available through commercial scientific supply sources.
+PCR is also available as a send-out option for detection of microfilariae through commercial or research laboratories and provides the benefit of sensitivity as well as specificity, using genetic sequences to differentiate species rather than morphologic characteristics.

 All dogs should be tested for microfilariae.
-Microfilaremia validates serologic results, identifies the patient as a reservoir of infection, and alerts the veterinarian to a high microfilariae burden, which may precipitate a severe reaction following administration of a microfilaricide.
+Microfilaremia validates serologic results, identifies the patient as a res\ervoir of infection, and alerts the veterinarian to a high microfilariae burden, which may precipitate a severe reaction following administration of a microfilaricide.

-Testing Considerations Following Noncompliance and When Changing Products

-In instances of noncompliance or changing the brand or type of heartworm preventive, it is important to determine the heartworm status of the dog.
-The dog must be antigen and microfilaria tested prior to starting or changing products.
+Testing Considerations Following Noncompliance and When Changing Products dog must be antigen and microfilaria tested prior to starting or changing products.
 A positive test indicates preexisting infection.
 The dog must always be retested 6 months later (Figure 6).
 A positive test at this time would most likely be due to an infection acquired before starting or resuming preventive therapy; however, in rare instances, an existing infection might be missed (i.e., false-negative test due mainly to young or low worm burden infection).
 Antigen and microfilaria testing should be performed on the one-year anniversary date of the initial test and annually thereafter.